ashmish2/ashmish2.github.io/about.md

 ---

 ### Contact me
 I am Software Programmer at [Intel Security](https://twitter.com/IntelSecurity).
-For more information, visit my [Linkedin] (https://linkedin.com/in/ashmish2) profile.
-You can follow me on Twitter
+For more information, visit my [Linkedin](https://linkedin.com/in/ashmish2) profile.
+You can follow me on [Twitter](https://twitter.com/ashmish2).